-Given the wide diversity of situations in the Archdiocese of Los Angeles, it is our intention to publish the policy directives of this Handbook on a provisional basis for three years, with a view to soliciting input from the pastors/administrators of the Archdiocese from their experience in implementing them.
-This experience and input will provide the basis for any necessary revisions before the Archbishop promulgates Archdiocesan particular law on sacramental records on a more stable basis.
+Given the wide diversity of situations in the Archdiocese of Los Angeles, it is our intention to publish the policy directives of this handbook on a provisional basis for three years, with a view to soliciting input from the Pastors/Parish Administrators/Parish Life Directors of the Archdiocese from their experiences in implementing them.
+This experience and input will provide the basis for any necessary revisions before the Ordinary promulgates Archdiocesan particular law on sacramental records on a more stable basis.

-Given at the Offices of the Archdiocesan Curia on 1 September 2010.
+Given at the Offices of the Archdiocesan Curia on the 9th day of May 2018.